4 Bedroom Apartments in Orlando: What to Expect on Price, Size, and Location

 Oviedo and Winter Springs

-$2,400 to $3,200/month (as of Q2 2026).
-Seminole County schools rank among the top five districts in Florida by graduation rate.
-Families weighing school quality may also find brightplace's guide to renting in Dallas with kids useful for comparison.
-Oviedo on the Park has walkable town center amenities.
-Tradeoff: 25-35 minute commute to downtown Orlando on SR-417.
+Rentals here run $2,400 to $3,200 per month (as of Q2 2026).
+Seminole County schools rank among the top five districts in Florida by graduation rate and standardized test performance, which matters for families with school-age children.
+The Oviedo on the Park area has a walkable town center with restaurants, shops, and a splash pad.
+Tradeoff: commuting to downtown Orlando takes 25 to 35 minutes on SR-417, and toll road costs add up quickly.

 Apopka and Winter Garden

-$2,200 to $3,000/month (as of Q2 2026).
-Fastest-growing rental corridor in western metro.
-Winter Garden Village at Fowler Groves has grocery, dining, fitness.
-Tradeoff: I-4 westbound congestion; toll alternatives add monthly cost.
+The western corridor runs $2,200 to $3,000 per month (as of Q2 2026) and represents the fastest-growing rental market in the metro.
+Winter Garden Village at Fowler Groves provides grocery, dining, and fitness access.
+Tradeoff: westbound I-4 congestion is a daily factor for commuters heading toward downtown, and toll road alternatives on SR-429 add monthly cost.

 Baldwin Park and College Park